 We frequently admit students who have previous graduate training.
-Applicants with previous graduate coursework may submit transcripts and syllabi for an estimate of the number and type of courses which would be acceptable for transfer or credit-by-exam.
+Applicants with previous graduate coursework may submit transcripts and syllabi for an estimate of the number and type of courses which would be acceptable for transfer or the award of credit-by-exam.
 Once an applicant has been admitted to the program, the committee will conduct a formal review of the previous transcript and work experience for possible transfer credits, credit by exam, and/or reduction in practicum requirements.
-The College of Graduate Studies limits transfer credits to courses with earned grades of B or higher and courses no older than 6 years.
+The College of Graduate Studies limits transfer credits to courses with earned grades of B or higher and courses that are no older than 6 years.
 It is important to note that that transfer and other credits do not reduce the time it takes to complete the program (i.e., three years).

 - I am worried that my GRE scores will hurt my admission chances.
 How do GRE scores influence admission decisions?

 Program faculty members review the entire application and the GRE score is just one factor that we consider.
-On average, successful applicants average a GRE score at around the 50th percentile.
+On average, successful applicants achieve a GRE score at around the 50th percentile.
 The GRE scores are used as evidence of academic achievement and ability to handle the academic rigor of the graduate program.
 Grades and evidence provided in the recommendation letters are also used to determine academic readiness for graduate training.
 In summary, we look at the entire application, not a single variable in our admission decisions.

 - When are courses offered?

 The CSU School Psychology Program is full-time only.
 Most courses are offered during the day, Mondays through Thursdays, with one evening course scheduled per semester.

 No, the CSU School Psychology program is an on-campus, full-time graduate program.